Clastify logo

 Medium

-Electrons are accelerated from rest through a potential difference V and then enter a uniform magnetic field B at right angles.
-What is proportional to the radius of their circular path?
+Electrons are accelerated from rest through a potential difference VV and then enter a uniform magnetic field of flux density BB at right angles.
+The radius of their circular path is rr.

 A.